anilraje122/100-days-of-code/log.md

 **Thoughts**: It was quite easy to understand the basics. but I'm exited about new concepts like CSS variables, relative units, etc.

+### Day 3: Sep 8, Tuesday 2020

+**Today's Progress**:
+1. CSS pseudo classes
+2. CSS Shapes and Animations

+**Thoughts**: CSS shapes and animations are so much fun to learn!
+Completed few small challenges from http://freecodecamp.org and saved it here https://codepen.io/anilraje122